grafana/mimir/docs/sources/operators-guide/run-production-environment/perform-a-rolling-update.md

 ---
 aliases:
   - /docs/mimir/latest/operators-guide/running-production-environment/performing-a-rolling-update/
+  - /docs/mimir/latest/operators-guide/running-production-environment/perform-a-rolling-update/
 description: Learn how to perform a rolling update to Grafana Mimir.
-menuTitle: Performing a rolling update
+menuTitle: Perform a rolling update
-title: Performing a rolling update to Grafana Mimir
+title: Perform a rolling update to Grafana Mimir
 weight: 20
 ---

-# Performing a rolling update to Grafana Mimir
+# Perform a rolling update to Grafana Mimir

 You can use a rolling update strategy to apply configuration changes to Grafana Mimir and to upgrade Grafana Mimir to a newer version.
 A rolling update results in no downtime to Grafana Mimir.